openfisca/openfisca-doc/source/training/index.md

 ### Modelling collaboratively across silos and disciplines

-A workshop created for the European Rules as Code event of March 2025 organizded by DINUM in Paris, France, [full presentation](./OpenFisca-Modelling-collaboratively-across-silos-and-disciplines-March-2025.pdf).
+A workshop created for the European Rules as Code event of March 2025 organized by DINUM in Paris, France, [full presentation](./OpenFisca-Modelling-collaboratively-across-silos-and-disciplines-March-2025.pdf).

 ## Credit